XiusTV/Modern-TSM-335/README.md

 - **Dashboards & Analytics** – gold tracking, sales/expense overlays, and accounting insights available inside the core addon.
 - **Full Module Suite** – Accounting, AuctionDB, Auctioning, Crafting, Destroying, ItemTracker, Mailing, Shopping, and Warehousing are bundled and kept in sync.
 - **Phase Documentation & Tests** – source includes the full modernization notes, implementation guides, and Lua test harnesses used during the port.
-- **Drop-In Compatible** – runs on any 3.3.5a environment (Ascension, Warmane, etc.) without breaking.
-**Special Note Profiles are saved differently on Ascension then other private servers.
-Expect a new profile if your coming from ascension to other servers or vice versa.
-Your profiles should save correctly on any ascension project, or any 3.3.5 private server they just wont copy over**

 ## Installation